TrippCreates/Tripp-BlueStamp-Portfolio/index.md

 # First Milestone
 <iframe width="560" height="315" src="https://www.youtube.com/embed/JJNtc4UcqHM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 For my first Milestone, I present my Robotic Arm Claw.
 It is controlled by two Potentiometers that send inputs to the nano, which process them as outputs for the servos.
-I faced a lot of challenges while trying to complete this milestone.
-First, the battery I was using had too much power, making the arm unable to calibrate.
-This was fixed simply by switching out the battery to the one it was supposed to have in the first place.
-The biggest takeaway from this first milestone was how detail-oriented I would need to be for the rest of my project.
+I faced many challenges while trying to complete this milestone.
+Let's go over a few.

+While building the arm itself, I realized multiple servos I was using were not working, so I had to take a bunch of them out, do a lot of testing, and then try and find enough servos that worked to make my project work.
+I found a code that made it really easy to find out which servos worked, so this streamlined my process a lot.

+While trying to wire the arm,

 # Starter Milestone
 <iframe width="560" height="315" src="https://www.youtube.com/embed/jnHKEDy3mJg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>